 The former York Dispatch OUT and About columnist, host of Culture & Main; York’s Weekly Cultural Showcase on White Rose Community TV, and co-director of PoemSugar Press / Community Arts Ink which published over 50 books by authors from traditionally marginalized communities in 5 years, Carla’s full-length books include; Song (Columbia University Press, 2000), Baby, Read Me Something with Rhythm (PoemSugar Press, 2011), Made In York (2015), Addicted to Relapse (2018) and the forthcoming Slave Catechism.
-She also released the EP Of Water Born with the ensemble Poetic Voices in 2015 and the full-length recorded collection Poetry from the Ashes with Soul Thief Collective in 2017 along with several chapbooks.
+She also released the EP Of Water Born with the ensemble Poetic Voices in 2015 and the full-length recorded collection Poetry from the Ashes with Soul Thief Collective in 2017.

 Awards and Recognitions

 - Fund for Leaders Redevelopment/Mission Developer National Scholar Award, Evangelical Church in America (2018)

 - York Revolution LGBT M.V.P., York Revolution, York, PA (2017)